vitpia/markdown-cv/index.md

 ## Invited Talks
+`2023`
+__Memory retrieval for spoken word production and its lateralisation__.
+Talk at symposium _New insights in the neurophysiology of language_, 18th European Congress of Clinical Neurophysiology, Marseille, France.
+May, 2023.

+__The neural basis of language production as we speak__.
+City University of Hong Kong.
+June, 2023.

+__Neural basis of language production as we speak: Lessons from lesion models and electrophysiology__.
+Katholieke Universiteit Leuven, Belgium.
+June, 2023.

+__Picture naming to study word production: some steps further (and some methodological hurdles)__.
+Université de Genève, Switzerland.
+October, 2023.

+__The neural basis of language production as we speak__.
+Université de Lille, France.
+November, 2023.

+__What has 150+ years of language mapping given us?__ Talk at symposium _Explaining the brain: From neural mechanisms to computational models_, Dutch Society for Psychonomics, the Netherlands.
+December, 2023.

+`2022`
 __Speaking: evidence from electrophysiology and brain lesions__.
 Special interest lecture at Donders MEG/EEG Toolkit, Radboud University, Nijmegen, the Netherlands.
 April, 2022.

 `2021`